Aire-One/awesome-battery_widget/README.md

 You can check the API documentation to read more about statics function to help you to identify your devices.

+### Battery widget not appearing

+When creating a new instance of `battery_widget`, the widget will not be shown.
+The widget waits an update from UPower to call the "upower::update" signal and use your attached callback to update (and draw) the widget.

+You can however use one of the following method to force the widget to be drawn at its creation:

+* Use the parameter `instant_update` to explicitly ask the battery_widget to call the "upower::update" signal at the next Awesome WM cycle.
+* Use the parameter `create_callback` to use your own code to initialize the widget.
+(This callback await the same arguments than the "upower::update" signal)

+You can read more about these parameters in the API documentation.

 ## Dependencies

 * [Awesome WM][AwesomeWM]